mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/10.Network Planning/50.Planning template/10.single network/default.md

 In this case all of the “Source Networks” would map to **_VM Network / Management Network_** during the deployment process as shown below.

-### Network planning spread sheet
+### Network planning spreadsheet

-Please download the spread sheet [Planning Template](../../../../Planning%20Template.xlsx) and use along with your deployment process.
+Please download the spreadsheet [Planning Template](../../../../Planning%20Template.xlsx) and use along with your deployment process.

-The **Planning Template** is an active spread sheet which will allow you to specify the deployment mode you have chosen.
+The **Planning Template** is an active spreadsheet which will allow you to specify the deployment mode you have chosen.
 You need to select the correct mode using the drop down.